alexeykosh/Why-do-some-words-have-more-meanings-than-others/README.md

     python3 src/NeutralModel.py --N=100 --S=200 --mu=0.02 --k=0.04 --p=1000 --t=300

-The parameters can be replaced by arbitrary values, and the results will be saved in the *model-da
+The parameters can be replaced by arbitrary values, and the results will be saved in the *model-data* folder.